Polytechnic School of the Federal University of Rio de Janeiro: Structure

 The Polythechnic School - Poli, with Alberto Luiz Coimbra Institute - Graduate School and Research in Engineering - COPPE (Instituto Alberto Luiz Coimbra de Pós-Graduação e Pesquisa em Engenharia - COPPE), the School of Chemistry (Escola de Química - EQ) and the Professora Eloisa Mano Institute of Macromolecules (Instituto de Macromoléculas Professora Eloisa Mano - IMA) are the unities that constitute the Center of Technology (Centro de Tecnologia - CT) of UFRJ.

-Having 222 high qualified professors, more than 200 Doctors, the Polytechnic School of UFRJ is, nowadays, the largest federal school of engineering education in Brazil.
-It excellence in quality of education can be represented by relevance of several projects and researches developed in its laboratories, by academic awards collected by the professors and students and, chiefly, by the prestige and respect that Poli students have in labor market.
+The Polytechnic School of UFRJ has 222 professors, including more than 200 with doctoral degrees, and is one of the largest federal engineering schools in Brazil.
+Its laboratories support a range of research projects and academic activities.

 The institutional relations between Poli and COPPE are a few complex.
 Although both are distinct unities, the former having as main mission the undergraduate education in engineering and the latter the graduate courses, both share more than 70% of professors, laboratories and facilities.
 All the undergraduate and graduate courses have professors of both institutions, however the administrative responsibility for undergraduate courses is of Poli and for the graduate courses is of COPPE.
 Poli is also subdivided in departments, which are the smallest administrative instances of UFRJ.